 There’s even a zero on the sheet for when money is tight.
-You can download the Free money saving challenge worksheet by signing up at the bottom of the Resource page.
+You can download the Free money-saving challenge worksheet by going to our Resource Library page.

 Another option could be to save every $5 bill that you get back in change.

-This savings challenge allows you to save for the big things in life.
-If you’re trying to save a down payment for a house you might want to follow this savings plan for a few years.
+This 52-week money-saving challenge allows you to save for the big things in life.
+If you’re trying to save a down payment for a house you might want to follow this 52-week challenge for a few years.
 If you could follow this plan four years in a row you could save $20,000.

 There are even small amounts on the sheet for when money is tight.
-You can download the Free money saving challenge worksheet by signing up at the bottom of the Resource page.
+You can download the Free money challenge worksheet on our Resource Library page.

 One of the hardest parts about saving money is resisting the temptation to spend money on fun things instead of saving.
 That’s where an automatic savings app can help — it allows you to save without even thinking about it.

-Most banks have mobile banking apps that allow you to set up automatic deposits on whatever schedule you want — every payday, or whatever day works for you.
-Qapital is a free money saving app that lets you save spare change whenever you shop.
+Most banks have mobile banking apps that allow you to set up automatic deposits on whatever schedule you want — every week, bi-weekly, or whatever day works for you.
+Qapital is a free money-saving app that lets you save spare change whenever you shop.